Khandaker Md. Al-Amin

 DataArmorGate DB

-A database proxy application that enables users to perform SQL queries on encrypted data without storing the key to the database server.
+A database proxy that enables SQL queries over encrypted data without exposing the key to the database server.

 Selected Publications